-To complement the stem cell approaches we are developing microfluidic devices that are capable of mimicking the spatial and temporal molecular gradients found in vivo during tissue development.
+To complement the stem cell approaches we are developing devices that are capable of mimicking the spatial and temporal molecular gradients found in vivo during tissue development.
 These devices allow the establishment and maintenance of simultaneous opposing and/or orthogonal gradients of developmental morphogens.
 Initial proof of concept studies indicate that the devices are able to maintain the differentiation of ES cells for multiple days and to direct the differentiation of spatially discreet domains of motor neurons, similar to that found in the developing spinal cord.
-Combining stem cell differentiation with microfluidic device technology has the potential to provide an in vitro experimental paradigm of tissue development.
+Combining stem cell differentiation with bioengineering technology has the potential to provide an in vitro experimental paradigm of tissue development.

 - Gouti, M; Delile, J; Stamataki, D; Wymeersch, FJ; Huang, Y; Kleinjung, J; Wilson, V and Briscoe, J (2017)